 - Back in casual clothes soon after surgery.

 - Frequent updates of events and procedures.

 Inflammatory Bowel Disease and Arthritis

-About 15 percent of people who have inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis also have enteropathic arthritis, which is linked with gastrointestinal inflammation, says Themistocles Dassopoulos, MD, medical director of the Baylor Scott & White Center for Inflammatory Bowel Diseases at Baylor University Medical Center at Dallas.
+About 15 percent of people who have inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis also have enteropathic arthritis, which is linked with gastrointestinal inflammation, says Themistocles Dassopoulos, MD, medical director of the Baylor Scott & White Center for Inflammatory Bowel Diseases at Baylor University Medical Center.